Spice-uibk/awgl-docs/configuration/runtime/apache_airflow.md

 ### Application specific configuration

-An application `config` in AWPL defines settings that apply to the pipeline as a whole.
-These settings control scheduling, retries, execution windows, and metadata tags, enabling fine-grained control over application behavior.
+An application `config` in AWPL defines settings that apply to the application as a whole.
+These settings control scheduling, retries, and metadata tags, enabling fine-grained control over application behavior.

 ```yaml
 config: